The Center For Hyperhidrosis

-- Higher percentages in certain geographic regions (Taiwan, Philippines, etc).
+- Higher percentages have been noted in certain geographic regions (Taiwan, Philippines, etc).

 - Hyperhidrosis can negatively affect people both socially and functionally.

-- Historically doctors have underestimated and or misunderstood hyperhidrosis.
+- Historically, doctors have underestimated and or totally misunderstood hyperhidrosis.

 - Continual advancements are being made in both medical technology and techniques.

 - Conservative treatments in various centers have limited success rates.